ZaciastQ/study/README.md

 # study
 Politechnika Świetokrzyska
 Begin the travel with code..
-Many knowledge in private repos.
+Much more knowledge in private repos.